 How much dietary fiber do we need a day?

-The daily recommended intake of fiber is 14 g per 1,000 calories.
-Hence, we should get at least 28 g of fiber per a typical 2,000 calorie diet.
+The recommended daily intake of fiber is 28 grams on a 2,000 calorie diet.
 If you consume more calories, you should get more fiber as well.

 However, most people fail to consume adequate amounts of fiber.
 Average fiber intake for people who follow the standard Western diet is less than half of the recommended daily dose!
 Animal products and highly processed foods contain no fiber.

 There isn’t a maximum safe dose of fiber.

 Why do we need to consume foods with fiber every day?

 Fiber is essential for good health.
 High fiber intake has been linked to significantly lower risk of developing coronary heart disease, stroke, hypertension, diabetes, obesity, certain gastrointestinal diseases, high blood pressure and serum cholesterol levels.
 It improves insulin sensitivity and enhances immune function!